-Bibasilar atelectasis is a condition that happens when you have a partial collapse of your lungs.
-This type of collapse is caused when the small air sacs in your lungs deflate.
-These small air sacs are called alveoli.
+Bibasilar atelectasis is a condition caused by a partial collapse of your lungs.
+It happens when the small air sacs called alveoli in your lungs deflate.
+Treatment may include medications, suctioning, or surgery.

 Bibasilar atelectasis specifically refers to the collapse of the lower sections of your lungs.
 It’s less common, but bibasilar atelectasis can also refer to a total lung collapse.

 Bibasilar atelectasis may not have any symptoms that you’ll notice.
 However, if you do have symptoms, the most common ones may be: